mromerog/Gaia-errors/README.rst

 Fortran compile gfortran

 **FILES PROVIDED**

 - Documentation
    * README.rst

 - Tables
    * gfactor-Jun2013.dat: geometrical factors to be applied in the error in parallax as of June 2013
-   * TableVr-Oct2014.dat: coefficients of the exponential fit of the error in radial velocity as of Octiber 2014
+   * TableVr-Oct2014.dat: coefficients of the exponential fit of the error in radial velocity as of October 2014

-- Auxialiary routines
+- Auxialliary routines
    * Compute gaussian dispersion as in Numerical Recipes (gaussdev.f)